sebastien-plutniak/archeofrag/README.md

 can: 1) create, manipulate, and simulate fragmentation graphs, 2) measure the cohesion and admixture of archaeological spatial units, and
 3) characterise the topology of a specific set of refitting relationships.
-An empirical dataset is also provided as an example.
+A series of datasets are provided as examples.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-blue.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)